 Mechanical engineering: heat and flow

-Following an introduction to mechanical engineering and the career and employability opportunities this brings, you’ll study a range of topics relating to thermodynamics, fluid mechanics, heat transfer and sustainability.
-Theoretical understanding will be supported and applied with relevant practical sessions using wind tunnels at our award-winning OpenEngineering Labs.
-Industrially relevant skills of heat transfer analysis are taught using ANSYS, the Finite Element Analysis (FEA) software package.
-In the latter part of the module, you’ll apply the knowledge gained to design the heating and cooling of a low carbon building, as part of the group project.
+In this module, you’ll study thermodynamics, fluid mechanics, heat transfer, and sustainability.
+Theoretical understanding is supported and applied with practical experiments conducted individually and in pairs (using expansion of a perfect gas equipment and wind tunnels) in our OpenSTEM Labs.
+During your study, you’ll learn industrially relevant skills of heat transfer analysis using ANSYS, the Finite Element Analysis (FEA) software package.
+As part of a group project, you’ll apply the knowledge gained to design the heating and cooling of a low-carbon building.

 What you will study